 King's Cycle-to-Work Scheme

-If you can telecommute to a conference or meeting you would otherwise travel for, your reduced impact is immense.
+If you can virtually attend a conference or meeting you would otherwise travel for, your reduced impact is immense.
+Skype for Business is available to all staff and students at King's as part of Office 365, and you can use Microsoft Teams to set up online meetings too.

 King's has a cycle-to-work scheme that makes choosing the bicycle much easier.
 King's also has a Bicycle Users Group that offers support and advice to cyclists.
 1 in 4 London commutes now take place by bicycle.